Carrera 20085201 Set of pylons for bridge/overhead

 German Battleship Scharnhorst (1943) by Dragon 1040

 German Battleship Scharnhorst (1943) by Dragon 1040.
-Scharnhorst was a fast battleship of the German Kriegsmarine.
-She was named after the Prussian general and army reformer Gerhard von Scharnhorst and to commemorate the WW1 armored cruiser SMS Scharnhorst.
+The Scharnhorst was a fast battleship of the German Kriegsmarine.
+She was named in honor of the Prussian general and army reformer Gerhard von Scharnhorst and to commemorate the World War I armored cruiser SMS Scharnhorst.
+WE DO NOT SHIP TO THE CANARY ISLANDS

 YAMATO JAPANESE BATTLESHIP TAMIYA 1:350